aci-ref/facilitation_leading_practices/activities/06-education.md

 instructors should
-revisit learner motivations and expectations for a particular learning opportunity by frequently tying specific concepts and tasks to desired goals, outcomes, and best practices for using ACI in real-world use cases.[^1]
+revisit learner motivations and expectations for a particular learning opportunity by frequently tying specific concepts and tasks to desired goals, outcomes, and leading practices for using ACI in real-world use cases.[^1]

 Beyond the above practices for live instruction, we specifically discuss